xma711/notebook/linux/linux_distros/ubuntu/install_ubuntu/README.md

 My SyncMaster 2443 --- with a cable similar to VGA but it is another head (will update the exact model) works.

-Never tried hdmi.
+Never tried HDMI.

-Install ubuntu steps
+Install Ubuntu steps
 ----------------

-Applicable to ubuntu 15.10 (and maybe 15.04).
+Applicable to Ubuntu 15.10 (and maybe 15.04).

 1. disable fast startup from windows (in power options): http://www.eightforums.com/tutorials/6320-fast-startup-turn-off-windows-8-a.html